Greece: The Vikos Gorge

 Arrive in Kapesovo after a transfer from Ioannina, and settle in at Joanna's lovely merchant house.
 Have a look around the quiet old stone village, maybe pay a visit to Elli's craft shop and look forward to a good dinner and a sound sleep.

-Day 2 - The Beloi circuit
+Day 2 - Kapesovo to the Beloi viewpoint (and back)

 Day 3 - Kapesovo to Monodendri